What Is A RoPA? Record Of Processing Activities Under Article 30 GDPR (Including Non-EU Companies)

 Key Obligations At A Glance

 A RoPA is your documented inventory of processing.
+It should be written and you can keep it electronically.
 There is no mandated template in the GDPR.
 You can use Excel, Word, a GRC tool, or a platform export.

 That flexibility is helpful, but it also creates confusion.
 Many teams build a document that looks “official”, yet misses key content.